top of page

 If you are planning to start an export business in India, the first and probably the most important question that comes to mind is: what product should I export?

-Choosing the right product to export depends on many factors such as using the right platforms, appropriate product category, checking the profitability, sourcing feasibility, certifications needed and more.
+Choosing the right product to export depends on many factors.
+These include using the right platforms, selecting the appropriate product category, checking profitability, sourcing feasibility, and understanding certifications needed.

-In this blog, we are going to break down the process step by step, in the simplest way possible.
+In this blog, we will break down the process step by step, in the simplest way possible.
 By the end, you will have a clear understanding of how to select the best product for your export journey.

 We will cover: